carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 > ## Quality of assemblies
 > There are several metrics that you can use to know the quality of your assemblies.
 [MetaQuast](https://quast.sourceforge.net/metaquast.html) is a program
->  that gives you this metrics for metagenome assemblies in an interactive report and in text files.
+>  that gives you this metrics for metagenome assemblies in an interactive report and in text files and plots.
+{: .callout}